bbauska/meta-react-basics/README.md

 JavaScript to take control of the HTML structure.

-Second, once you've got access to an HTML element with JavaScript, you can then use the built-in add **EventListener** method on the document object to attach a specific event listener.
+Second, once you've got access to an HTML element with JavaScript, you can then use the built-in add <b>EventListener</b> method on the document object to attach a specific event listener.

 When you apply this method to the previous example, HTML is removed from the equation, but the code on the other hand, is a bit more complicated.

-Specifically, you need to first declare a constant called **JS button** and assign the value from the DOM.
-Then you need to add the **click listener** event and the function to run the code.
+Specifically, you need to first declare a constant called <b>JS button</b>
+and assign the value from the DOM.
+Then you need to add the <b>click listener</b> event and the function to run the code.

 Going back to React.
-The biggest difference in syntax involves the use of the **addEventListener** method in React.
+The biggest difference in syntax involves the use of the <b>addEventListener</b> method in React.

 The rule is to avoid manipulating the DOM directly as much as possible.